Steadying0235/gpu-screen-recorder-fork/README.md

 where only the last few seconds are saved.

 ## Note
-This software works only on x11.\
+This software works only on x11 and with an nvidia gpu.\
-If you are using a variable refresh rate monitor, then choose to record "screen-direct".
+If you are using a variable refresh rate monitor then choose to record "screen-direct".
 This will allow variable refresh rate to work when recording fullscreen applications.
 Note that some applications such as mpv will not work in fullscreen mode.
 A fix is being developed for this.\
 For screen capture to work with PRIME (laptops with a nvidia gpu), you must set the primary GPU to use your dedicated nvidia graphics card.
 You can do this by selecting "NVIDIA (Performance Mode) in nvidia settings:\
 ![](https://dec05eba.com/images/nvidia-settings-prime.png)\
 and then rebooting your laptop.